fdepasse/the-breaking-bad-project/README.md

 <br/>

 ### Step 3: Styling
 We mainly used the CSS framework Bulma for our app styling.
-However we also used Sass to create color variables and customise the default Bulma values so we could render our Breaking Bad colour palette.
+However we also used Sass to create colour variables and customise the default Bulma values so we could render our Breaking Bad colour palette.

 <br/>